scc23/data-science-movies/README.md

 ### 1. Movie Success Criteria Correlation
 Run the following command: 'python3 movies_correlation.py'<br/>
-- This Python script will output correlation coefficients and display a scatterplot.
+- This Python script will output correlation coefficients of various movie success criteria and display a scatterplot.

 ### 2. Movie Genre Predictions
 Run the following command: 'python3 plot_summary_predict.py'<br/>
-- This Python script will output the f1 score of our predictions, and a couple of example genre predictions.
+- This Python script will clean our data, train a model, perform some analysis, and output the f1 score of our movie genre predictions as well as a couple of example genre predictions.

 ### 3. Movie Success Predictions